 - Constant meowing - Your cat may be trying to communicate their pain or discomfort by constantly meowing.
 Like how humans grunt or make noises when in any physical discomfort, your cat might be vocally expressing their pain through their meows.

-- Over-grooming - Because of the discomfort a limp can cause, your cat may over-groom a specific leg to tend to the pain.
+- Over-grooming - Because of the discomfort a limp can cause, your cat may over-groom a specific leg to tend to the pain if you notice this behavior, are you caring for your cat's paws and coat properly to prevent further irritation?
 Signs of over-grooming may be raw or irritated skin or patchy fur.

 How Serious is a Cat Limp?